 Types of Business Insurance

-There are various types of insurance coverage available to businesses, each serving a specific purpose.
+Various types of insurance coverage are available to businesses, each serving a specific purpose.
 Here are some common types of business insurance:

 1. Property Insurance: Property insurance covers damage to your business property, including buildings, equipment, inventory, and furniture.
-It provides financial protection against events like fire, vandalism, or natural disasters.
+It protects financially against events like fire, vandalism, or natural disasters.

 2. General Liability Insurance: General liability insurance protects your business from claims of bodily injury, property damage, or personal injury caused by your products, services, or operations.
 It covers legal fees, settlements, and medical expenses.